Stevada/ELITE_plus_Control/README.md

 ```

 ## Inference
-Play around with your own image by the inference script.
+Play around it by the inference script.
+If you want to test your customized dataset, you should align the image to ensure the object is at the center of image, and also provide the corresponding object mask.
+The object mask can be obtained by [image-matting-app](https://huggingface.co/spaces/SankarSrin/image-matting-app), or other image matting methods.
 ```shell
 sh inferece_local_control.sh
 ```